codehbs/codehbs.github.io/README.md

 ## Challenge Accepted
 Glad you're onboard.
 CODE's open-source website uses a static webpage builder called [Jekyll](https://jekyllrb.com/).
 To style the website, we used the [{Personal} template theme](https://panossakkos.github.io/personal-jekyll-theme/) designed by PanosSakkos.
 Let's add your details to the CODE site.

+First off, you'll need to join the [codehbs github organization](https://github.com/codehbs) in order to make any changes to your branch that you'll make of this repository.
+If you haven't done so, take a second to do that on the previous page and then come back here!

-First off, you'll need to have Ruby on your computer.
+Second, you'll need to have Ruby on your computer.
 Most macs have an up-to-date version of Ruby on pre-installed.
 Check your Ruby version (`ruby -v`) in your terminal.
 If you don't have Ruby, [you'll need to install it](https://www.ruby-lang.org/en/documentation/installation/).

 Once you have Ruby, you'll need to [clone the repository](https://help.github.com/articles/cloning-a-repository/) to your desktop.
 After cloning the repo, you'll need to install the Jekyll gem.
 In your command line enter the following commands: